Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Output Message** : Missing identifier {0} in array item property

-**Description**: This rule is to check the `id` property or identification of objects in the array.
+**Description**: This rule is to check the `id` property or identifier of objects in the array.
 See more here: [x-ms-identifiers](https://github.com/Azure/autorest/tree/main/docs/extensions#x-ms-identifiers)

 **CreatedAt**: Decenmber 15, 2021